How Can Faculty Members be Involved?

 - Additional readings (perhaps with annotated bibliography)

-- Historical texts in conjunction with a literature class
+- Historical texts or theory in conjunction with a literature class

 - Blogs on topics related to those of regular assignments

 - Representations of complex, scientific issues in popular media

 - Reviews of books or films related to the topic

 - Travel to a series of cultural events or field research (with appropriate review and documentation)

 - Experiential learning or service projects

 The plan for the contract must be submitted by the fifth day of classes.
 At the end of the semester when all work has been completed at an A or B level, the student must submit the contract completion form to receive Honors credit.
 Students who do not complete the work or do not complete it at an A or B level will receive standard credit in the course according to the professor's grading system.

 Contract Completion Form

 Colloquia proposals are approved by the Advisory Council and chosen by student vote for two years at a time.
 Proposals will next be due on November 1, 2015.
 Guidelines and examples can be found here.